Research Assistant conservation genetics

 My research interests vary widely, from conservation genetics to behavioural ecology and the role of zoos in in-situ and ex-situ conservation.

 During my Bachelor degree in Biology at Utrecht University, the Netherlands, I focused mainly on studying behavioural ecology.
 After an exchange to Macquarie University, Sydney Australia, I discovered my interest for applied conservation and ecological genetics.
-This year I finished my MSc Conservation Genetics at Manchester Metropolitan University, Manchester UK, and shortly after I started here at the Centre for Research and Conservation.
-During my study I enjoyed extracurricular activities, such as writing for and editing the magazine for the UU department of Biology and I have done multiple volunteer projects abroad supporting wildlife conservation.
+This year I finished my MSc Conservation Genetics at Manchester Metropolitan University, Manchester UK, and shortly after I started here at the Centre for Research and Conservation (CRC) of Antwerp ZOO and Planckendael ZOO.
+During my study I enjoyed extracurricular activities, such as writing for and editing the magazine for the UU department of Biology and I have completed multiple volunteer projects abroad supporting wildlife conservation.